faco229/Lab-3-Report/README.md

 | Current Through | Switch On | Switch Off |
 | LED1          | 11.33mA   | 0.02mA     |

+The data in the following table (Table 3), is from the circuit shown in Figure 3:
 #### Table 3: Measurements on a circuit with an LED connected through a transistor
 | Test Point | Voltage (Switch On) | Voltage (Switch Off) |
 |-----------|-------------------|-------------------|